 As a child, at around age 5, I started experiencing severe pain in my legs and back.
 I had migraines from hell that made me feel as if my head were going to explode.
-I had hair in places that no five year old should and I needed a bra for kindergarten.
+I had hair in places that no five-year-old should and I needed a bra for kindergarten.
 I looked down on all my peers because I was a good 12 inches taller than most of them.
 I always had to be the mom when playing house in kindergarten.
 My parents struggled to find help for me because no doctor could explain why I hurt and felt the way I did.
 Finally, after being hospitalized for over a week my parents had answers.
 I was diagnosed with a hormone imbalance.
-The doctors in the area that I lived had no answers about how to treat me, so I was sent to a specialist in Augusta Georgia.
-He then called my diagnosis a precocious puberty, a hormonal imbalance.
+The doctors in the area where I lived had no answers about how to treat me, so I was sent to a specialist in Augusta Georgia.
+He then called my diagnosis precocious puberty, a hormonal imbalance.
 After more needles and tests, he decided to start me on Lupron.

 I took Lupron as a child from 1989 to 1994 for my hormone imbalance.
 I received a shot once a month in my thigh and sometimes in my butt cheek.
 I can remember the burn of the Lupron going into my body like it was yesterday.
 The injection always took me a week to recover from.
 I experienced soreness in the injection spot and redness every time I received Lupron.
 I could not run and play as a child.
 My legs either hurt or my mind would make me feel as though I had no purpose.
 From the outside, the Lupron shots were a success.
-The shots slowed my abnormal hair growth in private places and stopped my breast from growing, but on the inside, where it really counts, what was the Lupron really doing to me?
+The shots slowed my abnormal hair growth in private places and stopped my breast from growing, but on the inside, where it counts, what was the Lupron doing to me?

 After being on the Lupron for half a year, I had lumps in my thighs where I received the injections (which I still have today).
 One time it crippled my legs, leaving me on crutches for two months when I was 7 years old.
 Yet still, I guess my doctor felt it would be more beneficial for me to continue my treatment with the Lupron because I received injections for 3 to 4 more years.